Towards A Unified Analysis of Random Fourier Features: Theoretical Analysis

 \end{theorem}

-Theorem \ref{main:krr_risk} expresses the trade-off between the computational and statistical efficiency through the regularization parameter $\lambda$, the effective dimension of the problem $d_{\mathbf{K}}^{\lambda}$, and the normalization constant of the sampling distribution $d_{\tilde{l}}$.
-The regularization parameter can be considered as some function of the number of training examples~\citep{caponnetto2007optimal,rudi2017generalization} and we use its decay rate as the sample size increases to quantify the complexity of the target regression function $f_{\rho}(x)=\int y d\rho(y \mid x)$.
-In particular, \citet{caponnetto2007optimal} have shown that the minimax risk convergence rate for kernel ridge regression is $O(\frac{1}{\sqrt{n}})$.
-Setting $\lambda \propto \frac{1}{\sqrt{n}}$, we observe that the estimator $f_{\beta}^{\lambda}$ attains the worst case minimax rate of kernel ridge regression.\\
+Theorem \ref{main:krr_risk} expresses the trade-off between the computational and statistical efficiency through the regularization parameter $\lambda$, the effective dimension of the problem $d_{\mathbf{K}}^{\lambda}$, and the normalization constant $d_{\tilde{l}}$ of the sampling distribution.
+The decay rate of regularization parameter is used as a key quantity \citep{caponnetto2007optimal,rudi2017generalization} and its choice can be linked to the complexity of the target regression function $f^*(x)=\int y d\rho(y \mid x)$.
+In particular, \citet{caponnetto2007optimal} have shown that the minimax risk convergence rate for kernel ridge regression is $\mathcal{O}(\nicefrac{1}{\sqrt{n}})$.
+Setting $\lambda \propto \nicefrac{1}{\sqrt{n}}$, we observe that the estimator $\tilde{f}_{\beta}^{\lambda}$ attains the worst case minimax rate of kernel ridge regression.

-To prove Theorem \ref{main:krr_risk}, we need Theorem \ref{func_appx_opm} and Lemma \ref{triangle_lma} to analyse the learning risk.
-In Theorem \ref{func_appx_opm}, we give a general result that provides an upper bound on the approximation error between any function $f\in \mathcal{H}$ and its estimator based on random Fourier features.
-As discussed in Section \ref{sec:rff-overview}, we would like to approximate a function $f \in \mathcal{H}$ at observation points with preferably as small function norm as possible.
-The estimation of $\mathbf{f}_{x}$ can be formulated as the following optimization problem: